seantrim/ellipFor/README.md

     * Warning: Duplicate variable/routine names may occur
         * Resolve any related compiler errors
         * Verify that the arguments of subroutine calls correspond to the correct values and data types
-3. Run the code execuatable as usual
+3. Run the code executable as usual

 ## Legal